Updated in 2023

 Mistake 1 – Grunt vs. impact

-Grunt is the word we use when referring to resume points that are focused only on what you worked on and not why you did it.
-This is essentially describing the grunt work and it is usually not a helpful or educational description of how you spent your time in any past experience or project.
+One of the most common resume mistakes is using dull grunt statements that don’t showcase the impact of your work.
+Grunt is the word we use when referring to resume points that are focused only on what you worked on and what you were assigned to do.
+This is essentially describing the grunt work that you did, and it’s usually not a helpful or educational description of how you spent your time in any past experience or project.
 Grunt statements are sometimes a necessary evil, but should always try to be avoided.
 They usually look something like ‘Wrote X for Y’ or ‘Worked on X using Y’.

 Instead, optimize your resume by making use of…